 The substance most frequently injected is a pharmaceutical component called deoxycholic acid.
 It is a bile salt that is generated in the liver.
 The body utilizes it to break up fat particles so that they can later be absorbed in the intestine.

 Deoxycholic acid has the ability to dissolve fat cells for good.
 When this acid is injected into the fat tissue, the fat melts and is then eliminated naturally through the lymphatic system and the body’s metabolic processes.
-Some fat dissolving injections contain sodium deoxycholate, which is a modified form of deoxycholic acid that also causes the destruction of fat cells.
+Some fat dissolving injections, such as for example Aqualyx, contain sodium deoxycholate, which is a modified form of deoxycholic acid that also causes the destruction of fat cells.

 Another component used for intralipotherapy is phosphatidylcholine, a derivative of soy lecithin, also present in the liver.
 When injected, phosphatidylcholine is able to destabilize and break down fat cell membranes.